gandhidarshak/MyVimrc/README.md

       vim-gitgutter              : To show a git diff in the 'gutter' dracula                    : Dracula theme for vim
-      diffchar                   : Highlight the exact differences, based on characters and words
+      diffchar                   : Highlight the exact differences, based on characters and words vim-expand-region          : Visually select increasingly larger regions of text using the same key combination

 ## Sharing is caring!